TOAST-DOCS/Compute-Instance/en/overview.md

 * Instances are charged from the moment they are created.
 * Instance default disks are charged separately according to the block storage pricing policy.
-* Stopped instances are charged only for their default disk and block storage.
+* Stopped instances are charged only for their default disk and additional block storage (if any block storage has been added).

 ## How to Access Instances